LuXeVi1/KMUTT-CPE342-PlayerIntelligenceSystem_KaggleCompetition/Report/Report.md

 *   **ViT Superiority:** Vision Transformers proved exceptionally robust to low-resolution data compared to traditional CNNs.
 *   **Scalability:** The feature extraction approach allows for scalable content analysis without retraining heavy backbones.

+### 5.4 Common Mistakes & Failed Experiments
+*   **Failure 1: XGBoost on Embeddings**
+    *   *Experiment:* We hypothesized that XGBoost would dominate as it did in Tasks 1-3.
+    *   *Result:* It performed poorly (F1 0.48 vs NN 0.65).
+    *   *Lesson:* Gradient Boosting is King of Tabular Data, but Neural Networks are Queen of Embeddings.
+*   **Failure 2: Ignoring Class Weights**
+    *   *Issue:* The model initially ignored the minority classes.
+    *   *Solution:* We implemented "Soft Class Weights" (Square Root of inverse frequency) to gently nudge the model towards minority classes without causing instability.

 ---

 ## 6. Task 5: Account Security